zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 Right there, as I was finishing my year at the South Bank, I decided to stay in London and joined the office that Summer.
-I interviewed at her office by knocking at the door with my portfolio, with one of the few employees, at the time Chief Designer Michael Wolfson???, who hired me on the spot.
+I interviewed at her office by knocking at the door with my portfolio, with one of the few employees, at the time Chief Designer Michael Wolfson, who hired me on the spot.

 **H:** So it progressed pretty quickly from you meeting her to you finding yourself working with her.